dskkato/mjpeg-rs/README.md

 **Mac user**

-You need to install OpenCV 4.1, because of the `opencv` crate's dependencies.
+You may need to install OpenCV 4.1, because of the `opencv` crate's dependencies.

 ```
 brew install opencv
 ```

-Then, run.
+And run.

 ```
 cargo run --release